-New York-based Spring Health is on a mission to replace the traditional employee assistance program (ESP) and enable businesses to offer their employees customized mental health plans.
+New York-based Spring Health is on a mission to replace the traditional employee assistance program (ESP) and enable businesses to offer their employees customized plans.
 Its well-being solution includes mindfulness, meditation, care navigation, coaching, therapy, and medication management.

 The approach is proving to be a big hit with global companies like PepsiCo and Instacart management which have helped push Spring Health towards a $2B valuation.